romantao/openlpc-USB_Bootloader/README.md

 where `/dev/sdc` is the device name of the LPC17xx.
 No need to unmount or anything after that, just reset the board.

+## License

+The LPCUSB library is made availble under the BSD license.
+It is linked to from this project as a Git submodule.

+The core of the bootloader is originally developed by NXP, and is licensed under NXP's permissive example code license:

+    Software that is described herein is for illustrative purposes only which provides customers with programming information regarding the products.
+This software is supplied "AS IS" without any warranties.
+    NXP Semiconductors assumes no responsibility or liability for the use of the software, conveys no license or title under any patent, copyright, or mask work right to the product.
+NXP Semiconductors reserves the right to make changes in the software without notification.
+NXP Semiconductors also make no representation or warranty that such application will be suitable for the specified use without further testing or modification.

+A few remaining pieces were developed by Code Red, and are available under a more restrictive license (`main.c` and `blockdev_flash.c`):

+    The software is owned by Code Red Technologies and/or its suppliers, and is protected under applicable copyright laws.
+All rights are reserved.
+Any use in violation of the foregoing restrictions may subject the user to criminal sanctions under applicable laws, as well as to civil liability for the breach of the terms and conditions of this license.

+    THIS SOFTWARE IS PROVIDED "AS IS".
+NO WARRANTIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE APPLY TO THIS SOFTWARE.
+    USE OF THIS SOFTWARE FOR COMMERCIAL DEVELOPMENT AND/OR EDUCATION IS SUBJECT TO A CURRENT END USER LICENSE AGREEMENT (COMMERCIAL OR EDUCATIONAL) WITH CODE RED TECHNOLOGIES LTD.